 - Copyright Art and Architecture Book Store

-- Afternoon at leisure to explore Antwerp’s fashion stores: Theo-Somers, Dries Van Noten, Ganterie Boon, A.F.
-Vandevorst & Rosier 41
+- Time to explore Antwerp’s fashion stores: Theo-Somers, Dries Van Noten, Ganterie Boon and A.F.
+Vandevorst

-This afternoon is at leisure for you to explore Antwerp’s fashion stores including Theo-Somers Flagship Store, Dries Van Noten, Ganterie Boon, A.F.
+We then have time at leisure for you to explore Antwerp’s fashion stores, including Theo-Somers Flagship Store, Dries Van Noten, Ganterie Boon, A.F.
 Vandevorst and Rosier 41.
-Note: most of these stores are open until 6.00pm!

 Dries Van Noten (born 12 May 1958 in Antwerp) is a leading Belgian fashion designer, who won the International Award of the Council of Fashion Designers of America in 2008.
 That same year, he dressed actress Cate Blanchett for the Academy Awards, and has continued to dress her for other red carpet events.
 He currently creates four collections a year (men’s and women’s, both for summer and winter).